Tornadoes of 2016: January

-There were 20 tornadoes reported in the United States in January, of which 18 were confirmed.

-January 16–17
+January 16–17 (Florida)

 Several tornadoes were reported in the Tampa Bay area late in the evening of January 16 and into the early morning of January 17.
 The most significant tornado of the event, rated EF2, completely destroyed a mobile home and caused severe damage to a barn in the Duette area, resulting in two fatalities.
 Another high-end EF2 tornado damaged numerous structures in Siesta Key, including one home that had its second floor completely destroyed.

-January 21–22
+January 21–22 (United States)

 Six tornadoes touched down across the Deep South, five of which occurred in Mississippi.
-The strongest tornado of the event was a low-end EF2 near Sumrall, which caused considerable damage to a house and a garage.
+The strongest tornado of the event was a low-end EF2 tornado near Sumrall, which caused considerable damage to a house and a garage.

 February

-There were 138 tornadoes reported in the United States in February, of which 99 were confirmed.
-This makes it the most active February since 2008.

-February 2–3
+February 2–3 (United States)

 Several tornadoes were reported across western Alabama and eastern Mississippi on February 2, including a large wedge tornado that struck Collinsville, Mississippi, tearing roofs off homes in the town and causing major structural damage at a church complex.
 Another EF2 tornado struck the west side of Scooba, causing damage to homes and the East Mississippi Community College campus.
 The most significant tornado of the day was a very high-end EF2 wedge tornado that destroyed numerous mobile homes and heavily damaged frame homes near McMullen, Alabama before it struck the nearby town of Carrollton, downing many trees.
 The following day, a high-end EF1 tornado caused considerable damage at Fort Stewart, Georgia.
 Overall, the event produced 14 tornadoes and no fatalities.

-February 15–16
+February 15–16 (United States)

 A small but damaging tornado outbreak impacted Florida and the Gulf Coast region of the United States.
 The event began on February 15, as multiple tornadoes affected an area extending from Louisiana to the Florida Pandhandle.
 This included a high-end EF2 tornado that caused major damage in and around Wesson, Mississippi.
-Later that evening, a large EF3 tornado (the first EF3 of 2016) struck the town of Century, Florida and destroyed numerous homes and mobile homes in the area.
-An EF1 tornado caused considerable damage in Sylvarena, Mississippi, while an EF2 completely destroyed a volunteer fire department building in Johnsonville, Alabama.
+Later that evening, a large EF3 tornado struck the town of Century, Florida and destroyed numerous homes and mobile homes in the area.
+An EF1 tornado caused considerable damage in Sylvarena, Mississippi, while an EF2 tornado completely destroyed a volunteer fire department building in Johnsonville, Alabama.
 Tornado activity continued the following day, as a few weak tornadoes occurred in the Miami metropolitan area and in North Carolina as well.
 The outbreak resulted in a total of 24 tornadoes and no fatalities.